 - The SFTP (secure file transfer protocol) allows bulk data upload and generally suits most councils and some medium-sized private certification practices.

 You can change your reporting option if your business needs change.
-Each option suits a different business model, so it’s unlikely you’ll use more than one option.

 Data reporting options